Skip to content

 Graph of WIC expenditures from 1967 to 2023.

 [i] For a description of the WIC Program and related data, see the U.S. Department of Agriculture [USDA].
-About WIC – WIC at a glance.
+Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 [Internet].
-Retrieved on June 20, 2023.
+Retrieved on June 10, 2024.
 Available here.

 [ii] USGovernmentSpending.com [Internet].
 Total for Special Supplemental Nutrition Program for Women, Infants, and Children.
 Retrieved March 15, 2024.
 Available here.